jakzo/SlzMods/docs/index.md

 It would be great if I could open Boneworks with these tools since it would be really easy to read the C# code and see what the boss claw logic is, but ultimately it's not possible because they only read IL, not x86 binaries produced by IL2CPP. 🚧

-### 🪛 IL2CPP reversers
+### 🪄 IL2CPP reversers

 > Il2CppInspector outputs the classes/methods/properties, their types and locations in the assembly.
 Cpp2IL converts the assembly to IL (which can be used with dnSpy/ILSpy).

 [Il2CppInspector](https://github.com/djkaty/Il2CppInspector) is a tool that reads the reflection metadata from a compiled IL2CPP project.
 This gives us a list of all the classes, methods and properties with types as well as the address where they are in the assembly.
 The author has a [great blog series](https://katyscode.wordpress.com/tag/il2cpp/) that goes into how it works and the various obfuscation techniques game developers use to hide the reflection metadata from reverse engineering.
 It worked out of the box for Boneworks though (and the developers -- Stress Level Zero -- are modding-friendly by the way) so I had no issue with this.
 There are plenty of output options, like creating a C# project with class/method stubs, C headers and Python scripts to assign class/method names to locations in disassemblers.

 [Cpp2IL](https://github.com/SamboyCoding/Cpp2IL) is a really interesting project that aims to reconstruct the IL from the compiled C++.
 C# decompilers like dnSpy/ILSpy can then be used to read the code in a much more friendly syntax than x86 assembly.
-Il2CppInspector development has been discontinued and recommends this project.
+I imagine IL2CPP produces a particular set of C++ code for some C# code, so that seems reversible but C++ to machine code can be very different, which is why it is so impressive that this project works at all.
 Unfortunately it's not perfect yet and there are many instances where it cannot reconstruct something and bails out of reconstructing the entire function.

 ### 🤖 x86 disassemblers

-> IDA is the best x86 disassembler (but automatic subroutine renaming based on reflection metadata doesn't work on free version).
+> Disassemblers turn binary into assembly.
+IDA is probably the best x86 disassembler (but automatic subroutine renaming based on reflection metadata doesn't work on free version).

-There are many x86 disassemblers but two of the best are [IDA](https://hex-rays.com/ida-free/) and [Ghidra](https://ghidra-sre.org/).
-These read machine code (the raw 1s and 0s that CPUs understand) and converts it to assembly code (human-readable instructions, not to be confused with C# assemblies which I mentioned above).
+Disassemblers turn machine code (eg. compiled C++, the raw 1s and 0s CPUs understand) into assembly (human-readable list of CPU instructions, not to be confused with C# assemblies which I mentioned above).
+There are many x86 disassemblers but two of the most popular are [IDA](https://hex-rays.com/ida-free/) and [Ghidra](https://ghidra-sre.org/).
 IDA is better but many useful features are only in the paid version, while Ghidra is free and open-source.
 Il2CppInspector supports creating scripts for automatically renaming the subroutines identified by IDA and Ghidra to their real names based on the IL reflection metadata but unfortunately IDA free cannot run scripts and there were heaps of errors in the Ghidra file. 😕 In the end I just manually renamed subroutines every time I saw a `call` instruction as I was reading the disassembled code by cross-referencing the called address with the table produced by Il2CppInspector. 😒

 Assembly code is pretty easy to read but hard to understand since it is so low-level.
 An example of assembly instructions is this: